Tomatotech90/Tool-kit/README.md

 # Pentest Tools
 scripts that can help in a CTF or basic pentesting.

-Directories : API - basic api recom.
+Directories : API - basic api recon.

 -----------------------------------------------------------------------------------------------------------------------